simomux/MLDL-Lab/Lab1/README.md

 $$d(a,b)=\sqrt{(a_1-b_1)^2+(a_2-b_2)^2+...+(a_M-b_M)^2}=\sqrt{\sum^M_{j=1}{(a_i-b_i)^2}}$$

-By filling in the blanks in `eucl_distance.py`, implement this simple function twice:
+Create a file `eucl_distance.py` and implement this simple function twice:
 - With vanilla Python operators.
 - With optimized NumPy operations.

 Which one runs faster?
-Read the provided code carefully and watch out for mistakes! 😉
+Watch out for mistakes! 😉